getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

     level="info"
 %}

-Dashboards is various data visualizations of your errors across your organization --- including graphs of your errors, geographic mapping, and lists of browsers.
+Dashboards are various data visualizations of your errors across your organization --- including graphs of your errors, geographic mapping, and lists of browsers.
 Dashboards allow you to drill into data by selecting points of interest.

 &nbsp;
 ### Overall View of Application